gwintzer/kibana-comments-app-plugin/README.md

-# kibana-plugin-add-comments
+# kibana-comments-app-plugin

-> A plugin to add comments to your Kibana dashboards
+> An application plugin to add and visualize comments to your Kibana dashboards

 ---